mariusgarenaux/fine_tuning_acronym/README.md

 # Fine Tuning LLM

 This projects aims at fine-tuning a LLM in order to make it understand and memorize a list of given acronyms and their definitions.
+The true goal is to learn the different steps of fine-tuning a LLM for a given task.

+The fine-tuning is split in 3 parts (each with its folder):

+- First, we create a dataset using an instruct LLM in a distant infrastructure (with Open Web UI API),

+- Then we use the hugging face [transformer](https://huggingface.co/docs/transformers/v4.17.0/en/index) library to load and train a LLM,

+- Finally, we test the model using [sentence-transformer](https://www.sbert.net/) library or a LLM as a judge.

+Alongside the notebooks, you will find some sandbox cells to manipulate objects (tokenizer, pre-trained model, dataset, tokens, ...).
+I advise you to try some of the examples to have a better understanding of the objects.

 ## Computing infrastructures

-The notebooks can be run on different infrastructures :
+Whenever a model needs to be loaded (mostly training and test notebooks), you'll need computing infrastructure :

 - Onyxia datalab : [https://datalab.sspcloud.fr](https://datalab.sspcloud.fr),